Mark Prosser

-Mark Prosser is an American college basketball coach and current head coach of the Winthrop Eagles men's basketball team.
+Mark Prosser (born October 10, 1978) is an American college basketball coach and current head coach of the Winthrop Eagles men's basketball team.

 Playing career

 Prosser played one season of basketball at Marist before injuries stopped a playing career.
 He continued on with the Red Foxes as a student assistant coach until his graduation in 2002.

 Coaching career

-Coaching Beginnings
+Coaching beginnings

 After graduation, Prosser landed his first assistant coaching position at Wofford under Mike Young, where he stayed for one season before heading to Bucknell for a five-year stint as an assistant for Pat Flannery, where he was part of the Bison staff when the team upset Kansas during the 2005 NCAA tournament.
 Prosser returned to Wofford in 2008 where he stayed until 2011 when he accepted the head coaching job at Division II Brevard College.
 In one season at Brevard, Prosser recorded a 5-23 record, and subsequently resigned his position to accept a coaching position under Pat Kelsey at Winthrop.